 If leadership started with.... is a set of six new case studies illustrating what social care leaders, including carers, think leadership is all about, where they see leadership as being important, and how they've applied it in particular situations.

 The Skills Academy was commissioned by the Department of Health to produce the first Leadership Qualities Framework (LQF).
 It has been developed to be suitable and relevant for all staff within the adult social care workforce.

 It was published following the release of the adult social care white paper in summer 2012.
 The LQF has been developed to support the transformation of adult social care through improved leadership.

-The behaviours described within the LQF represent the core leadership skills required by people at all levels, with all people who use services and within all organisations across the sector.
+Leadership is about behaviour, and the behaviours described within the LQF represent the core leadership skills required by people at all levels, with all people who use services and within all organisations across the sector.

 The LQF can be used to help design leadership programmes, for staff development and review, and to inform individual, team and organisational development.